‘…all of our expectations were exceeded. The food, accommodations, transfers and enroute support were outstanding.’

 Day 6: Livigno & Mortirolo finale!

-The western approach to the Passo di Mortirolo (1851m) was described by Lance Armstrong as the ‘hardest climb he had ever ridden’.
-It does however seem a fitting end to our week in this amazing part of the world and is certainly another one ticked off your list of ‘really tough climbs’.
-As always there are options.
+The western approach to the Passo di Mortirolo (1851m) was described by Lance Armstrong as the ‘hardest climb he had ever ridden’: a fitting end to our week in this amazing part of the world.
+As always there are options:

-For those with something left in the legs, you turn a sharp right just before Mazzo di Valterrina to begin your assault on altitude!
-With an average gradient of 10.5% over its 12km length and a maximum kick of 18%, the Mortirolo should serve to satisfy even the freshest of legs, not that there will be too many of these at this point!
+For those with something left in the legs, it is just rude to not cycle up the Mortirolo – an assault on altitude!
+With an average gradient of 10.5% over its 12km length and a maximum kick of 18%, the Mortirolo is a fitting finale to the week!

-Whatever you do, tonight a celebration is in order – what an amazing week of cycling!!!
+Whatever you do, tonight a celebration is in order!

 Classic Route: Foscagno + Eira (106km, 2200m ascent)